Donald M. Carter

 103F Principles of Geoscience: Geology and Human Events in North Africa and the Middle East.

 An interdisciplinary study exploring the influence of environment, water resources, climate change and bedrock geology of North Africa and the Middle East on prehistory, history, international relations and prospects for the future.
 Special emphasis on developing GIS skills.
 (Quantitative and Symbolic Reasoning.)
 (Proseminar.)
 Three two-hour class sessions per week.
 Required field trip to the Adirondack region.
 Not open to students who have taken any other course in Principles of Geoscience.
 (Same as Geosciences 103.)
 Maximum enrollment, 15.
 Tewksbury.

 An introductory course that contextualizes and critically analyzes the concept of race as it relates to people of African descent and in terms of the dynamics of how it emerges and operates within the social world.
 Transdisciplinary in nature, the course draws upon multiple domains and explores multiple ways in which race is constructed, functions, and contested.
 (Writing-intensive.)
 (Proseminar.)
 Open to first-years only Maximum enrollment, 16.
 Franklin.

 130F Envisioning Blackness.

 Examines lived experiences of blackness and anti-blackness in the West.
 How black women and men negotiate and contest place and identity, and the repressive institutions and dominant representations that normalize violence and social erasure.
 Case studies are from South Africa, the United States, and Europe.
 Selected writings by key figures such as Harriet Jacobs, W.E.B.
 Dubois, Frantz Fanon, bell hooks, Charles W. Mills, Saidya Hartman, and others.
 (Writing-intensive.)
+Open to first-year students only.
 Maximum enrollment, 20.
 H Merrill.

 140S Understanding Caribbean Carnival.